 Interesting vs. Happy: Which Life do You Want?

 Want to listen to this article instead?
-Tune into my weekly solo-cast, Turning Pro here.
+Tune into my weekly solo-cast, Amateur to Pro here.

 I received an email recently from a friend I haven’t spoken to in a while.

 She asked, “So what’s new in your life?”